 Appropriate Vaccine Usage

-This indicates the percentage of residents that were administered the pneumonia and flu vaccines.
+This indicates the percent of residents that received the flu and pneumonia vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy